Other / mixed grade configuration · Miami, FL

 What is the racial and ethnic makeup of Thena Crowder Early Childhood Diagnostic Special Education C?

-The largest demographic group at Thena Crowder Early Childhood Diagnostic Special Education C is African American at 73.9%.
-The school serves a student body in MIAMI, FL.
+The largest demographic group at Thena Crowder Early Childhood Diagnostic Special Education C is African American at 73.9% of enrollment, in Miami, FL.

 What is the Resource Investment Index for Thena Crowder Early Childhood Diagnostic Special Education C?

-Thena Crowder Early Childhood Diagnostic Special Education C has a Resource Investment Index of 38/100 (F) based on 2 factors: student-teacher ratio.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Thena Crowder Early Childhood Diagnostic Special Education C has a Resource Investment Index of 45/100 (typical reported resources relative to schools nationally) based on 2 factors: student-teacher ratio.
+Not a test-score or academic measure (national median ~41/100, see methodology).
 Limited indicators were available, so the index reflects partial data.

 All federal data sources used on this page